KDE/kitinerary/docs/js_extractor.md

 ---

 We have an email with PDF, and ticket details inside the PDF.
-The PDF is a child of the email, and the ticket details are a child of the PDF.
+The PDF is a child of the email, and the ticket details are inside the PDF.

 ```tree
 └── message/rfc822 // Email send by booking operator